slatedocs/slate/source/includes/_sites.md

 Field | Type | Description
 ------ | -------- | --------------
-projectId | integer | Project under which to edit the site. siteId | integer | Existing site that will be edited.
+projectId | integer | Project under which to edit the site. siteId | integer | Existing site that is being edited.

 #### HTTP headers
 Name | Value